zpoint/CPython-Internals/BasicObject/method/method.md

 ##### ml_name

-as you can see in the above picture, field **ml_name** is the name of the builtin method, it's a c style null iterminated string "print"
+as you can see in the above picture, field **ml_name** is the name of the built-in method, it's a c style null terminated string "print"

 ##### ml_meth